What is dynamic content?

 It’s also saving marketing teams a lot of tedious, manual work!

-At the heart of all dynamic content are lines of code.
+At the heart of it are lines of code.
 Intricate rulesets and instructions must be written to determine how the content is collected and used.

-There are three core rule types that underpin and facilitate dynamic content in marketing messages; conditional checks, loops and fallbacks.
+There are three core rule types that underpin and facilitate dynamic marketing messages; conditional checks, loops and fallbacks.

 Don’t worry, we won’t be going too deep into the nitty-gritty of coding language!
 A basic grasp is very useful, however.